 While later improvements, such as a telegraph wire system and Edison’s contribution that made it possible to use only one wire, made the telegraph practical, at last a simple and effective method of long-range communication was established.

-More information and resources, visit the Samuel Morse portion of our free book study that includes printables, units, book recommendations, and more!
+More information and resources in the Samuel Morse portion of our free book study.

 - Keep an inventor notebook.
 Add Morse and his telegraph.